 These skills transferred into my career - with my first job being an internship and later employment with a local digital agency, where I found many ways to integrate the knowledge gained from my server-hosting business into their business - from implementing virtualization technology and datacenter operations, to custom development for their billing system, and even supporting and expanding the office network through better network technology and VPN access.

 Now I find myself looking for any excuse to push the boundaries of my knowledge by building out more elegant solutions for ioTheory or hacking together personal projects.
 Right now I find myself extremely interested in cyber security, but still have my hand in systems administration, network operations, and so on.

 Why the name Jared Kat

 Jared Kat is not my birth name, but was a nickname spawned from my musician pseudonym.
 As time went on, it became the pseudonym associated with me as my gamer tag, online username, and how I’d sign or publish my projects.
-Nowadays, it’s more of a name than Eric would be.
+Nowadays, it’s more of a name than anything else could be.

 This site serves several purposes: To be a portfolio of my projects To document projects as tutorials, for others as much as myself, as I can be forgetful about my past problems and solutions....Read More

 Impossible List An impossible list is like, and unlike a bucket list.
 Like, in that it’s a list of goals to get done in the long-term, but different in that it invites a process of review of how to acheive those goals....Read More